 In continuation to Section 4, which provides a hierarchy theorem for two-sided error testing of graph properties (in the adjacency matrix model), we present in this section a hierarchy theorem that refers to one-sided error testing.
-Actually, the lower bounds will hold also with respect to two-sided error, but the upper bounds will be established using a tester of one-sided error.
+Actually, the lower bounds will hold also with respect to two-sided error, but the upper bounds will be established using a tester with one-sided error.

-Theorem 6 In the adjacency matrix model, for every $q : \mathbb{N} \to \mathbb{N}$ that is at most quadratic, there exists a graph property Π that is testable with one-sided error in O(q) queries, but is not testable in o(q)queries even when allowing two-sided error.
-Furthermore, Π is in \mathcal{P} .
+Theorem 6 In the adjacency matrix model, for every $q : \mathbb{N} \to \mathbb{N}$ as in Theorem 4, there exists a graph property $\Pi$ that is testable with one-sided error in O(q) queries, but is not testable in o(q) queries even when allowing two-sided error.
+Furthermore, $\Pi$ is in $\mathcal{P}$ .